onetcenter/web-services-samples/csharp-dotnet/README.md

 ### Interactive keyword search example

+Change to the KeywordSearch directory, and build and run the project:

+    cd KeywordSearch
+    dotnet run

-Open the `KeywordSearch.sln` file with Visual Studio, and build and run the application.
+Alternatively, you can open the `KeywordSearch` folder with Visual Studio Code, and build and run the application.

 Follow the prompts to enter your O*NET Web Services credentials, and your search terms.

 ### Batch coding example

+Change to the BatchCoder directory:

+    cd BatchCoder

 Make a copy of the file `BatchCoder_sample_input.json`, and add your O*NET Web Services credentials.
-For more information on the file format, see the [batch coder documentation](BatchCoder_README.md).
+For more information on the file format, see the [batch coder documentation](BatchCoder/BatchCoder_README.md).

-Open the `BatchCoder.sln` file with Visual Studio, and build the application.
 Run the application at a command prompt, with your edited copy of the sample input:

-    BatchCoder.exe < BatchCoder_input_copy.json > BatchCoder_output.json
+    dotnet run < BatchCoder_input_copy.json > BatchCoder_output.json

 The file `BatchCoder_output.json` will contain the results.

 ## License